 Also as discussed above, the Company intends to invest in agency securities that are pass-through certificates.
 The Company expects that the agency securities will be treated either as interests in grantor trusts or as interests in REMICs for U.S. federal income tax purposes.
 In the case of agency securities treated as interests in grantor trusts, the Company would be treated as owning an undivided beneficial ownership interest in the mortgage loans held by the grantor trust.
 Such mortgage loans generally will qualify as real estate assets to the extent that they are secured by real property.
 The Company expects that substantially all of its agency securities treated as interests in a grantor trust will qualify as real estate assets.
-In the case of agency securities treated as interests in a REMIC, such interests generally will qualify as real estate assets.
-If less than 95% of the assets of a REMIC are real estate assets, however, then only a proportionate part of the Company's interest in the REMIC will qualify as a real estate asset.
+In the case of agency securities treated as interests generally will qualify as real estate assets.
+In the case of agency securities treated as interests generally will qualify as real estate assets.
+In the case of agency securities treated as interests generally will qualify as real estate assets.
+In the case of agency securities treated as interests generally will qualify as real estate assets.
+In the case of agency securities treated as interests in a grantor trust of the Company's interest in the REMIC will qualify as a real estate asset.
 To the extent that the Company holds mortgage participations or MBSs that do not represent interests in a grantor trust or REMIC interests, such assets may not qualify as real estate assets depending upon the circumstances and the specific structure of the investment.